nguyensjsu/sp19-202-rocket-202/journal/Min Yu.md

 - [ ] Task 2: Beauty chart screen.
 - [ ] Task 3: Draw overall class diagram.

+### XP core value -- Feedback

+- I collect all team mates suggestion about the app, like what can we do better, and I put all suggestions in meeting to ask for my all team mates.

 ### Problems

 I don't know how to use Processing to draw a beautiful line chart, so my team mate ShiYan Cai helps me to do it.